lightbyte/jquery-in-a-row-carousel/README.md

 # inarowCarousel jQuery Plugin

 inarowCarousel is a jQuery plugin.
-It generates the left and right arrow buttons to secuencially change image and the round buttons below the images to go straight to an image.
+It generates the left and right arrow buttons to sequentially change the current image and the round buttons below the images to go straight to an image.

 ## Usage